jakeedom21/Online_Checkers/docs/DesignDoc.md

 ### Roadmap of Enhancements

-* Extend the Game View to support the ability for player to request for the next move.
+* Extend the Game View to support the ability for player to request help for the next move.

 * Games can be stored and viewed later as how it was played before.